-We recently underwent our annual review of water rates and charges.
+We perform an annual review of water rates and charges.
 Water rates pay for the transport and delivery of safe, high-quality, and reliable water to your home or business, and for the employees needed to run a complex water system.
 Annual rate reviews set revenues to offset costs, after accounting for non-rate revenues and cost reductions.

 - Replacing aging water infrastructure: Reliable water service requires increasing investment in the maintenance and replacement of aging canals, pipes, and other critical facilities.
 We don’t want your public water system to suffer from deferral of this critical work.

 - Technology improvements: We are modernizing our processes and systems to gain efficiencies.
 These improvements will enhance our operations with an end result of even better service for you.